 - 76/100 Score for Desktop on Google PageSpeed Insights

 This were the results I achieved after some research on the subject and a few hours trying different plugins.
-Since I wanted to be able to replicate this results in my other WordPress projects, I decide to compile them into a set of steps that I will present in this post.
+Since I wanted to be able to replicate this results and create a WordPress SEO optimization process, I decide to compile them into a set of steps that I will present in this post.

 1. Optimize Media